taliabahar/CMSI488/homework3/README.md

 f.
 Dereferencing a null reference

-    Not a Compiler Error
+    Not a Compile Time Error

 g. null instanceof C

-    Not a Compiler Error
+    Not a Compile Time Error

 h. !!x

-    Not a Compiler Error
+    Not a Compile Time Error

 ### 2. (6 pts) Here’s a code fragment in some generic language: